xtuml/bridgepoint/doc-bridgepoint/notes/7673_parseAllActivities/7673_parseAllActivities_dnt.md

 6.2 Add New Constructor for AllActivityModifier class that takes as the first
     parameter an instance of SystemModel_c.

-6.3 Add new Constructor for ParserAllActivityModifier that takes as xthe first
+6.3 Add new Constructor for ParserAllActivityModifier that takes as the first
     parameter an instance of SystemModel_c that sets the parseAll attribute to true.